kefer-astrology/function-wrapper/README.md

    - parameter `python module kivy` (`python module/ui_kivy.py`)
    - command line UI run with `-t`

-## Jak to funguje
+## How it works

-Většina práce je provedena modulem [g-battaglia/kerykeion](https://github.com/g-battaglia/kerykeion), který je manipulační vrstva nad knihovnami [astrorigin/pyswisseph](https://github.com/astrorigin/pyswisseph) (známé také jako [švýcarské efemeridy](https://www.astro.com/swisseph/swephinfo_e.htm)), proto přejímáme licenci použitou v těchto balíčcích (GNU Affero GPL v3.0).
-Další závislosti jsou uvedeny [souboru požadavků](./requirements.in).
+All the heavy lifting is made by a module [g-battaglia/kerykeion](https://github.com/g-battaglia/kerykeion), manipulation layer over [astrorigin/pyswisseph](https://github.com/astrorigin/pyswisseph) (also known as [swiss ephemerides](https://www.astro.com/swisseph/swephinfo_e.htm)), thus the license is inherited (GNU Affero GPL v3.0).
+Other dependencies are mentioned in the [requirements file](./requirements.in).

-Pro NASA JPL efemeridy je použita manipulační knihovna [skyfielders/python-skyfield](https://github.com/skyfielders/python-skyfield)
+For NASA JPL ephemerides we use [skyfielders/python-skyfield](https://github.com/skyfielders/python-skyfield) which comes with MIT license.